ZQ-PSK/ssg/content/docs/github/repository.md

 **Example:** `cd Documents/repositories/myRepository`
 3. Check for new, modified, or removed files by entering `git status`.
 4. If the output says that your local branch is a number of commits behind origin, enter `git pull`
-5. Stage all changes by entering `git add *`
+5. Stage all added files by entering `git add *`
+6. Stage all file modifications and deletions by entering `git add -u`
-6. Commit the changes by entering `git commit --message="{meaningful message}"`
+7. Commit the changes by entering `git commit --message="{meaningful message}"`
-7. Push the changes to origin by entering `git push`
+8. Push the changes to origin by entering `git push`

+**Tip:** To simplify your work with git, install a git plugin for your text editor or a standalone application such as SourceTree.